tsl2025kaist/tsl2025kaist.github.io/call_for_abstracts.md

 **Main Theme:** The interplay of machine learning and operations research for transportation and logistics challenges.

-This workshop seeks to highlight innovative research that demonstrates how ML and OR can complement and enhance one another, with examples including but not limited to:
+This workshop seeks to highlight innovative research that demonstrates how ML and OR can complement and enhance one another for tackling modern transportation and logistics challenges, with examples including but not limited to:
 - Integration of ML-based data analysis with OR modeling to improve prediction, optimization, and decision-making in transportation.
 - Development of end-to-end ML approaches to solve traditionally OR-based problems, offering new efficiencies and perspectives.
 - Hybrid models that intertwine ML and OR methods for complex problem-solving, addressing areas where conventional OR or ML alone may fall short.